unbornchikken/NOOOCL/README.md

 );
 ```

-We can create a simple JavaScript function for calling OpenCL kernels with ad-hoc arguments by using the bind method:
+You can create a simple JavaScript function for calling OpenCL kernels with ad-hoc arguments by using the bind method:

 ```javascript
 var func = kernel.bind(